PERFORMING ARTS AND TECHNOLOGY – RESEARCH-CREATION RESIDENCIES

 For which projects?

-• Projects at the prototyping stage, in order to validate technological choices, develop practices or explore the feasibility and possibilities of certain tools or devices.
+• Projects at the research-creation stage: aesthetic, narrative, or technological research, or prototyping (to test and validate technological choices, develop practices or explore the feasibility and possibilities of certain tools or devices).

 We place particular emphasis on these themes: